 We know of no other school that has such personal involvement in their students’ success.
 We’re committed to making sure you are extraordinarily good at this work and stand behind you to make sure you are.

-Our other module is called ‘Creating a Profitable and Honest Equine Business’ where you learn how to market your skills and develop a thriving business.
-This is a five month at-home class that runs alongside your other modules, allowing you to build your business AS YOU ARE LEARNING.
+Our other module is integrated info the course during the at-home phase.
+We call it “Creating a Profitable and Honest Equine Business” where you learn how to market your skills and develop a thriving business.
+This course is included in the tuition for each module as an at-home class.
+It runs alongside your other modules, allowing you to build your business AS YOU ARE LEARNING.
 Our goal is that you have clients and a growing reputation for quality work by the time you graduate.
-This class runs from fall to spring each year.

 Small classes allow us to address each student’s strengths and weaknesses so we can help everyone progress the best ways possible.
 We’ve found this kind of personal attention enriches our classes in ways we couldn’t imagine.
 Our learning environment is professional and fun, our staff is wise, compassionate and thorough and the horses are very demonstrative about how much they appreciate the work.

-You probably can tell that our school is quite different than other equine career schools that teach equine science, horse massage, horse training, equine management, equine chiropractic, equine acupressure and other fields.
-We’re glad they do what they do because there’s need for that.
+You probably can tell that our school is quite different than other equine career schools that teach equine science, horse massage, farriers, horse training, equine management, equine chiropractic schools, equine acupressure and other fields.
+We’re glad they do what they do because there’s a need for that.
 It’s just not the same as what we do.

 Our approach to horses is different: We don’t fix problems.
 Instead we work to bring out the strength and promise in each horse.
 This style of working physically, energetically and psychologically helps bring horses into a more confident, comfortable, athletic willingness to learn and partner with their riders.

-Most of our graduates charge $75-150 per session, depending on the area they live in, and a few charge more.
+Most of our graduates charge $75-150 per session, a few charge more.
 Their clients are eager for sessions because they see solid results.